 - Shut off, remove or cover electrical equipment before washing.

-- High pressure water is very effective but avoid using it you know that a is highly infectious or zoonotic disease is present.
+- High pressure water is very effective but avoid using it if you know that a highly infectious or zoonotic disease is present.

 - Warm to hot water should be used.